In Spain, ex-Catalan police chief goes on trial for rebellion

 He also said his officers would have been ready to arrest then Catalan president Carles Puigdemont had they been asked.
 Puigdemont fled Spain to avoid prosecution.
 Shortly after the Catalan parliament issued a short-lived declaration of independence, Madrid sacked Trapero, dismissed the regional government and temporarily took over Catalonia's regional affairs.

 His dismissal came just two months after he was praised for capturing those behind a summer van attack that killed 14 people in Barcelona and was claimed by Islamic State extremists.
-The trial was to open just a week after Socialist Prime Minister Pedro Sanchez's new leftwing coalition government took office in a move that was facilitated by the support of a Catalan separatist party.
+The trial takes place just a week after Socialist Prime Minister Pedro Sanchez's new leftwing coalition government took office in a move that was facilitated by the support of a Catalan separatist party.

 In exchange, Sanchez promised to open talks with Catalonia's separatist regional government over a solution to the "political conflict".
 He also promised to stop systematically challenging separatist initiatives as had been the case with previous administrations in Madrid.

 In another development, Sanchez nominated former justice minister Dolores Delgado as prosecutor-general last week in a move that drew criticism for blurring the lines between the executive and the judiciary.
-The role could influence future legal cases involving Catalan separatist, as well as how quickly those leaders who were jailed in October could obtain parole.
-(AFP) RS RS
+The role could influence future legal cases involving Catalan separatists, as well as how quickly those leaders who were jailed in October could obtain parole.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)